MikhailKravets/NeuroFlow/README.md

     /*
         In order to save neural network into file call function save from neuroflow::io module.

-        First argument is link on the saving neural network;
+        The first argument is the link to the saving neural network;
-        Second argument is path to the file.
+        The second argument is the path to the file.
     */
     neuroflow::io::save(&mut nn, "test.flow").unwrap();